0xTCG/sequre/README.md

 ./sequre example/client.seq
 ```

-Make sure to have the same network settings (IP addresses) set at each computing party, including the client.
+**Note:** Make sure to have the same network settings (IP addresses) set at each computing party, including the client.